YaqiangCao/cLoops2/README.md

 The main output is a [\_domains.txt](#_domains.txt) file.

-For Hi-Trac, called domains are all activate domains.
+For Hi-TrAC, called domains are all activate domains.
 There is a ***-hic*** option for Hi-C like data.

 ### Rountine analysis step 11: show aggregated domains
 ```